mesosphere-backup/dcos-cassandra-service/README.md

 We are now inside our DC/OS cluster and can connect to our Cassandra cluster directly.

 Launch a docker container containing `cqlsh` to connect to our cassandra cluster.
-We'll use one of the hosts we retrieved from the `connection` command that we ran previously:
+We'll use one of the nodes we retrieved from the `connection` command that we ran previously:

 ```
 core@ip-10-0-6-153 ~ $ docker run -ti cassandra:2.2.5 cqlsh 10.0.2.136